Route: X18, Berwick-upon-Tweed to Newcastle-upon-Tyne

 Alnwick on the Streets of London: Ian & Eleanor

-A shrieking squadron of seagulls performs a menacing flypast on Castlegate, the upper portion of Berwick’s chief shopping street.
+A squadron of shrieking seagulls performs a flypast on Castlegate, the upper portion of Berwick’s chief shopping street.
 A rapid strafe of splats follows, raining onto the floor right beside us.
-The birds here must live on baked beans, prunes and castor oil.
 Guano pools on the town’s pavements, while strewn across each wall is so much pooey residue that we could be in a town-wide Jackson Pollock installation.
+The birds here must live on prune juice, baked beans and castor oil.

-Despite this unusual decoration, Berwick rates as the friendliest place I’ve ever visited.
-We make 20 new acquaintances in as many minutes, with unsolicited hello’s swapped with unfamiliar faces as we tour the narrow side streets leading down to the River Tweed and back up to our bus stop on Golden Square – a regular street which is neither golden nor a square.
+Despite this unusual decoration, Berwick is the friendliest place I’ve ever visited.
+We make 20 new acquaintances in as many minutes, with unsolicited hello’s swapped with unfamiliar faces as we tour the narrow side streets down to the River Tweed and back up to our bus stop on Golden Square – a regular street which is neither golden nor a square.

 ‘Hiya, can we have a family day ticket, please?’
 I ask the driver of the X18 with our £13.50 fare at the ready.

 ‘Oh, right.
 Why?’